Cryptocurrency is a form of digital money that is designed to be secure and, in many cases, anonymous.

 It is a currency associated with the internet that uses cryptography, the process of converting legible information into an almost uncrackable code, to track purchases and transfers.

 Cryptography was born out of the need for secure communication in the Second World War.
 It has evolved in the digital era with elements of mathematical theory and computer science to become a way to secure communications, information and money online.

 The first cryptocurrency was bitcoin, which was created in 2009 and is still the best known.
 There has been a proliferation of cryptocurrencies in the past decade and there are now more than 1,000 available on the internet.
-Bitcoin soared as high as $20,000 at the end of last year before crashing back to less than $8000 now.
+Bitcoin soared as high as $20,000 at the end of last year before crashing back to around $6,000 now.